 In August 2021, Positive Psychology published How To Practice Mindfulness: 11 Practical Steps and Tips.
 At its core, mindfulness is an activity that needs regular practice and continued intention.
 Decide on an uninterrupted time of day to set aside to practice it and stick to the same time through establishing your own schedule.

 Before embarking on the journey to mindfulness, the first essential step is to commit to the process.
-Some meta-analyses have highlighted varying effects for mindfulness interventions, and the authors believe this may be due to a lack of commitment from the participants.
+Some meta-analyses have highlighted varying effects of mindfulness interventions, and the authors believe this may be due to a lack of commitment from the participants.
 No success can be achieved unless you are fully engaged.

 Proven benefits from practicing mindfulness